 All devices shall work within the range from 18.0 Gsym/s to 29.0 Gsym/s as specified for the device, with the baud rate tolerance as per Section 3.2.11.
-A CEI implementation complies to the specifications of this clause over the range of baud rates stated for the implementation within this range.
+A CEI

 The receiver shall accept differential input signal amplitudes produced by a compliant transmitter connected with the minimum attenuation specified in Figure 17-2 to the receiver.
 This may be larger than the 1200 mVppd maximum of the transmitter due to output/input impedances and reflections.